 - 1. Seal any unused openings in the common venting system. - 2.
-Visually inspect the venting system for proper size and horizontal pitch and determine there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition. - 3.
-Insofar as it is practical, close all building doors and windows and all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
-Turn on clothes dryers and any appliance not connected to the common venting system.
+Visually inspect the venting system for proper size and horizontal pitch and determine there is no blockage or restriction, leakage, corrosion or other deficiencies which could cause an unsafe condition. - 3.
+As much as possible, close all building doors and windows.
+Also close all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
+Turn on any clothes dryers or other appliances not connected to the common venting system.
 Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they will operate at maximum speed.
 Do not operate a summer exhaust fan.
-Close fireplace dampers. - 4.
+Close any fireplace dampers. - 4.
 Place in operation the appliance being inspected.
 Follow the lighting instructions.
 Adjust the thermostat so the appliance will operate continuously. - 5.
-Test for spillage at the draft hood relief opening after 5 minutes of main burner operation.
-Use the flame of a match or candle, or smoke from a cigarette, cigar or pipe. - 6.
-After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas burning appliance to their previous conditions of use. - 7.
-Any improper operation of the common venting system should be corrected so that the installation conforms to the National Fuel Gas Code, ANSI Z223.1/NFPA 54 and/ or CSA B149.1, Installation Codes.
+Test for spillage at the draft hood relief opening after five minutes of main burner operation.
+Use the flame of a match or candle, or smoke from a cigarette, cigar or pipe. - After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return the doors, windows, exhaust fans, fireplace dampers and any other gas burning appliances to their previous conditions of use. - 7.
+Any improper operation of the common venting system should be corrected so that the installation conforms to the National Fuel Gas Code, ANSI Z223.1/NFPA 54 and/or CSA B149.1, Installation Codes.
 When resizing any portion of the common venting system, the common venting system should be resized to approach the minimum size as determined using the appropriate tables and guidelines in the National Fuel Gas Code, ANSI Z223.1 NFPA 54 and/or CSA B149.1, Installation Codes.